If Islam was explained to me in a pub

 Uzza: Damn the public school system!

-Uzza: Schools whose primary functions is to indoctrinate student into Islamic scriptures and where prayers are mandatory and can be heard at all hours of the day cannot help, even when that is not their intent, in encouraging students to do what angels do.
-Instead of doing what the Chinese did and severely limiting the influence of madrassas on young minds, the West extended their reach into the secular school system thereby making a joke of a secular education and creating more angel imitators in the process.
+Uzza: Schools whose primary function is to indoctrinate students into Islamic scriptures and where prayers are mandatory and can be heard at all hours of the day cannot help, even when that is not their intent, encouraging students to do what angels do.
+Instead of doing what the Chinese did and severely limiting the influence of madrassas on young minds, the West extended their reach into the secular school system, thereby making a joke of a secular education and creating more angel imitators in the process.

 Gerry: You lost me.

-Uzza: By accommodating within the secular school system prayers and Friday worship, the West made a mockery of a secular education by exposing everyone who attended to the bombardment of the word of God and to the Islamist’s credo that any study besides that of the Koran and the sayings and the example of Muhammad is doing what the devil wants us to do.
+Uzza: By accommodating prayers and Friday worship within the secular school system, the West made a mockery of a secular education.
+Everyone who attended was exposed to the bombardment of the word of God and to the Islamist’s credo that any study besides that of the Koran and the sayings and example of Muhammad is doing what the devil wants us to do.